Starting An Automatic Car With A Bad Starter

 3. Push start the car:

-With the ignition turned on, have your helper push the car while you pop the clutch in first or second gear.
-This will engage the engine and get it running.
+With the ignition turned on, have your helper push the car while you sit inside and put the transmission in first or second gear (depending on the car).

 4. Use a starter fluid: